Recycling at Community Events

 Tips for setting up the recycling and garbage collection

-- Set-up recycling containers and stations the day before the event, if possible.
+- Set-up recycling containers and stations the day before the event, when possible.

 - Make it convenient for event attendees to recycle by placing the recycling stations at locations where the maximum amount of waste and recyclable materials can be captured: